 How do you align your resume with a job posting?-

-The Bureau of Labor Statistics is predicting a decline in open positions for administrative assistants over the next decade, which means competition for the jobs that are posted is likely to be strong.
-Once you’ve found a specific job posting that you want to apply for, you can increase your chances of an interview by tailoring your resume to it.
-Scan the position summary looking for key skills — hint: managers often put them in bullets — and try to add any that overlap with your expertise.
+The Bureau of Labor Statistics is predicting a decline in open positions for administrative assistants over the next decade, so competition for the jobs posted is likely to be strong.
+Once you’ve found a specific job posting you want to apply for, increase your chances of an interview by tailoring your resume to it.
+Scan the position summary looking for key skills — managers often put them in bullet points — and add any that overlap with your expertise.

 What is the best administrative assistant resume format?-

-When you’re looking at administrative assistant resume templates, you’ll notice there are a few formats to choose from.
+When looking at administrative assistant resume templates, you’ll notice a few formats to choose from.
 If you have prior administrative experience, a combination or reverse-chronological format is usually your best choice.
-But if you’re changing careers or applying for an entry-level position, a functional resume lets you put more focus on key skills and other experiences, such as volunteer work.
+But if you’re changing careers or applying for an entry-level position, a functional resume lets you focus more on key skills and other experiences, such as volunteer work.

 Craft your perfect resume in minutes